Jo-cloud85/jo-cloud85/README.md

 ### Hi there 👋

-# 💫 About Me:
+## 💫 About Me:
+- 🌱 I'm currently studying to become **a full-stack developer**
-- 🌱 I'm currently learning backend development to develop some of the frontend apps I've built into full-stack applications.
+- 👨‍💻 I'm currently focusing on honing my Javascript skills, along with Node.js and MongoDB to develop some of the frontend apps I've built into full-stack applications.
 - 🔭 I’m currently working on as many Frontend Mentor challenges as I can
 - ⚡ Fun fact:
-     - Used to be an architectural associate and designer for about 6 years
-     - No coding background prior to this
+     - Used to be a design + project architect in the built environment industry
-     - Came across full-stack development in Jan 2023 while learning Python and start to like it.
+     - Came across full-stack dev. while learning Python, completed full-stack dev course and started my full-stack dev journey.
-     - Took a leap of faith to switch career into full-stack development

 # 💻 Tech Stack: